TheCloudGuyOrg/Music_is_Life/README.md

 ## Project Requirements
-- Setup DynamoDB
-    - connect DynamoDB and S3 API's to work as a unit
-        - Complete Delete Tests
 - S3 Deep Dive with A Cloud Guru
 - Cloudformation Deep Dive with A Cloud Guru
     - Break out CFN into Stacks